Mahdi-Moalla/isic-skin-cancer-classification/README.md

 ### 6. Install k9s (optional)

-This is a very handy tool to inspect a kubernetes cluster.
+This is a very handy terminal-based utility to inspect a kubernetes cluster.
 You can find installation instructions on this [link](https://k9scli.io/topics/install/)

 ### 7. Init the MLOps  system